-You are permitted and probably should define new message types.
+You are permitted to and probably should define new message types.
 When creating new active message IDs for your internal subnet, use numbers that indicate your subnetID in the first digit (e..g, if you are subnet 3, your AM IDs could be 31, 32, 33, ...)
 Place new messages and new definitions in a new.h file.
-MsgProgram3.h has been provided by the TA to identify the other message types (TargetMsg, ReportMsg and BeaconMsg).
+MsgProgram3.h will be provided by the TA to identify the other message types (TargetMsg, ReportMsg and BeaconMsg).

 To control the radio settings, you must use the RadioControl interfaces as in Program 2.
-The Base Station and Target Node have already been implemented, but they cannot be fully tested until one team completes its sub-net functionality.
-Once we have confirmed the Base Station and Target Node working, we will make this code available so that teams with four motes can download this code to two of their motes.
-Note, the 'drop-dead' deadline for this assignment is the beginning of class on Monday, May 2^{nd} .
+Once the Base Station and Target Node have been implemented, they cannot be fully tested until one team completes its sub-net functionality.
+Note, the 'drop-dead' deadline for this assignment is the beginning of class on Monday, April 30th.